 Providing a Pathway to Healthy Living

-Patients will apply the coping tools they learned in treatment to sustain their recovery.
+Patients will apply the coping tools they learned in domestic violence and addiction treatment to sustain their recovery.
 Recovering abusers are taught anger-management techniques to help them avoid relapse, while victims learn ways to ease the fear and anxiety associated with their trauma.